eea/eea.docker.apache/debian/Readme.md

  - Apache: **2.4.53**
  - Expose: **80**

+> **_NOTE:_** Debian Bullseye needs docker >= 18 in order to work.
+File permissions are not functional with older versions of docker.
+Use alpine version on hosts with older versions of docker.

 ### Supported tags and respective Dockerfile links

   - `:latest` [*Dockerfile*](https://github.com/eea/eea.docker.apache/blob/master/debian/Dockerfile) - Debian: **Bullseye**, Apache: **2.4.53**